hamzaPixl/hmounir/content/projects/Parshi.md

 featured: false
 ---

 A traditional game adapted with the real rules as many times apps that I see use different ones.
-We love this game with theses strict rules.
+We love this game with these strict rules.
 La Loi is the key.
-Have fun with the game if you try it !
+Have fun with the game if you try it!